Unboxing NIOD Photography Fluid 8%

 You can use this completely on its own instead of using your usual foundation.
 It could also be used under your liquid foundation to balance out undesirable colour tones and skin imperfections.
 You could also mix this with other products.
 It’s one of those products you need to play around with to see which way suits you best.

-No conflicts but always patch test products before using.
+There are no conflicts but always patch test products before using.

 Where to use PF8% in your routine